 The KSC75 is my favorite sub-$50 headphone, period.

 It’s a very natural sounding headphone, although it’s definitely on the lean / brighter side of neutral.

 The bass is quite gentle, with not much rumble and subbass.
 I hear the roll-off starting at around 80-90hz.
 You cannot hear 50 or 30hz notes with the KSC75.
-The midbass is also very light – similar to HD580.
+The midbass is also very light – similar to the Sennheiser HD580.